uwen-godwin/AirBnB_clone_v1/README.md

 ## File Descriptions

 ### console.py
-The console.py contains the entry point of the command interpreter.
+The console contains the entry point of the command interpreter.
 List of commands this console current supports:

 - EOF - exits console
 - quit - exits console